 What is Parola del Giorno?

-Parola del Giorno is a language newsletter that shares tips on Italian grammar and growing your Italian vocabulary by sharing with our readers unique words and expressions.
+Parola del Giorno is an Italian language newsletter that shares tips on Italian grammar and growing your Italian vocabulary by sharing with our readers unique words and expressions.
+We also feature posts on traveling to Italy, Italian cultural events, and other artistic, literary, and musical phenomenon.

 I have been publishing the web site www.paroladelgiorno.com since 2005 and the web site has also published a number of language guides.
 Several co-authors and collaborators have helped in the realization of this project over the years.